triSYCL/triSYCL/doc/architecture.rst

 .. highlight:: Bash

-triSYCL is a pure C++17 header runtime library to provide SYCL support on CPU and accelerators.
+triSYCL is a pure C++17 header runtime library to provide SYCL_ support on CPU and accelerators.

-To target devices, a device compiler based on Clang/LLVM is required to extract the kernel from the SYCL program, compile it to the kernel and generate on the host side some glue to call the kernel.
+To target devices, a device compiler based on Clang_/LLVM_ is required to extract the kernel from the SYCL_ program, compile it to the kernel and generate on the host side some glue to call the kernel.

-The main library is defined in `<../include/CL/sycl.hpp>`_ as defined by the SYCL standard.
+The main library is defined in `<../include/CL/sycl.hpp>`_ as defined by the SYCL_ standard.

 Coding rules